Stanley131/Cloud-Computing/application.md

 	- Front-end documentation, awesome
 	- The most important role the API gateway plays is ensuring reliable processing of every API call.
 	- IAM (identity access management)
+	- Step Functions
+	- build a library as along
+	- layers:

+### IAM
+	- Always use "roles", not access keys in our command line